lisafast/lacnotredame/content/water/qualityreports.md

 tags = [
     "water"
 ]
-date = "2017-05-01T13:10:52-05:00"
+date = "2019-07-07T13:10:52-05:00"
 type = "article"
 +++
 <!-- markdownlint-disable MD033 MD041 MD002 MD026-->

-Carol Doré has been volunteering as the Association water tester for years.
+Carole Doré has been volunteering as the Association water tester for years.
 Thank her when you see her!
 She collects and delivers the water samples on a regular basis for phosphorus, nitrogen and also for e-coli bacterial contamination.
 Your association membership fees pay for the water testing.

+## 2019 water testing will take place in early August.

 ## 2018 water testing results summary